SkylineCommunications/dataminer-docs/connector-help/connector_help/Volicon Observer RPM.md

 ### Traps

 This page displays the **Trap Overview** table.
-When a **trap is received**,when necessary, an entry is added in this table for the corresponding **video channel**.
+When a **trap is received**, when necessary, an entry is added in this table for the corresponding **video channel**.
 For each entry, a possible alarm can be set either by a user or by a trap.

 At the bottom of the page, you can choose one of the channels and **clear the alarms** of this channel.
 Alarms can also be **cleared manually** in the table (e.g. in case a 'clear alarm' trap was missed).